ploMP4/GoGo-MyProject/docs/docs/intro.md

 # GoGo My Intro

-GoGo is a cli tool that allows you to easily blueprint boilerplate and repetitive commands.
+GoGo is an extendable cli tool that allows you to easily blueprint boilerplate and repetitive commands.
 From basic files to scaffolding the entire project structure.

 ## How it works